-A power of attorney gives one the capacity and legal authority to act on someone else’s behalf.
+A power of attorney (POA) gives one the capacity and legal authority to act on someone else’s behalf.
 This written authorization is usually granted for the management of financial affairs and is a common part of estate planning.
 In many situations, a power of attorney is necessary when a senior with declining mental capacity places someone else in charge of their property and wealth.

 Accusations relating to stealing from a trust or someone’s estate are serious and need to be treated as such.
 In Philadelphia, Delaware, Montgomery, or Bucks County, Fienman Defense can help.
 Call us today at (215) 839-9529 for a free and confidential consultation.